-2.1 Description of the objectives, policies, and processes for risk management
+17.1.1.
+Description of the objectives, policies, and processes for risk management

-For the management of this risk, from the management of treasury resources, they have defined some guidelines have been defined to facilitate the analysis and monitoring of issuers and counterparties, ensuring that investments are always backed by issuers and/or managers with adequate credit support.
+For the management of this risk, from the management of cash resources, some guidelines have been defined to facilitate the analysis and monitoring of issuers and counterparties, ensuring that investments are always backed by issuers and/or managers, with adequate credit support.

-2.2 Methods used to measure risk
+17.1.2.
+Methods used to measure risk

-Third parties, with which the treasury intends to perform operations, are analyzed by instances of risks for the Company, in order to assess the appropriate credit support issuers and/or managers, and to deliver investment limits that are considered by the treasury.
+Third parties with which the treasury intends to perform operations, are analyzed by instances of risks for the Company, in order to assess the appropriate credit support issuers and/or managers, and to deliver investment limits that are considered by the treasury.

-2.3 Summary of quantitative data on risk exposure of the entity
+17.1.3.
+Summary of quantitative data on risk exposure of the entity

-At the close of the quarter, the available resources and treasury investments of Grupo Sura are concentrated mostly in liquid collective portfolios managed by Management of high credit quality, savings accounts, and checking accounts.
+At the close of the quarter, the available resources and treasury investments of Grupo Sura are concentrated mostly in liquid collective portfolios, managed by Management of high credit quality, savings accounts, and checking accounts.

-3. Liquidity risk
+17.2.
+Liquidity risk